SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 create the corrupted version.
 This should give you a cloue about what network architechture to use.

 One key point of this course is trying to stay organized.
 Spending time now organizing your code, will save time in the future as you start to add more and more features.
-As subgoals, please forfill the following exercises
+As subgoals, please fulfill the following exercises

 1. Implement your model in a script called `model.py`